RODA/DialogCreator/DialogCreator.md

 ## Preview window

-- Opens from the File menu (Preview) and renders the dialog with live interactions.
+- Opens from the File menu (Preview) or using the keyboard shortcut (Cmd/Ctrl + P)
+- It renders the dialog with live interactions.
 - Disabled elements remain fully visible, only greyed out (no opacity fade).
 Native inputs/selects retain the exact same size when disabled.
-- ESC closes popovers (like color pickers).
-If a runtime error overlay is visible, ESC dismisses it first; pressing ESC again closes the Preview window.
+- Pressing ESC closes the Preview window.

-Selections in Preview
+Item selections in Preview

 - Containers support multi-selection.
 Clicking a row toggles its selection (active state).
 A `'change'` event is dispatched on the Container so your handlers can react.
 - Select elements are single-choice.
 Changing the selection dispatches `'change'` like native selects.